isomerpages/htx-ncada/_about-ncada/Roles and Objectives.md

 *   Research

-*As guided by the Rules of NCADA.*
+*As guided by the Rules of NCADA 2009.*